guardian/jai_2022_sandbox/README.md

 The project was conducted by:
 * Alet Law and Tinashe Munyuki from the [Daily Maverick](https://www.dailymaverick.co.za/)
 * Dimitri Tokmetzis and Heleen Emanuel from [Follow the Money](https://www.ftm.eu/)
-* Luis Flores, Michel Schammel and Anna Vissen from [The Guardian](https://www.theguardian.com/), the main developers of the codebase
+* Luis Flores, Michel Schammel and Anna Vissens from [The Guardian](https://www.theguardian.com/), the main developers of the codebase

 This Python repository provides a template of the code required to train a [spaCy](https://spacy.io/) entity linker model for PERSON text mentions.

 ## Structure:

-`/src` - code to pre-process datasets and train an EL model \
-`/prodigy` - custom recipe to annotate training/test datasets \
-`/data` - dataset directory
+`/src` - code to pre-process datasets and train an EL model `/prodigy` - custom recipe to annotate training/test datasets `/data` - dataset directory.
+All dataset files should be placed in this folder.

 ## Datasets: